Wat3rfy/TEMPObsidianRelease/Kombinatorika/Kombinatorika.md

 ## Načelo dvojnega štetja

 Recimo da imamo $A$ in $B$ in relacijo $S \subseteq A \times B$.
-Predstavljamo si lahko tabelo kjer imamo vrstico po $b$-jih in stolpec po $b$-jih.
+Predstavljamo si lahko tabelo kjer imamo vrstico po $b$-jih in stolpec po $a$-jih.

 $$\begin{bmatrix}(a_{1},b_{1}) & (a_{1},b_{2}) & ... &(a_{1},b_{n}) \\ (a_{2},b_{1}) & (a_{2},b_{2}) & ... &(a_{2},b_{n}) \\ ... & ...&...&...\\(a_{n},b_{1}) & (a_{n},b_{2}) & ...& (a_{n},b_{n})  \end{bmatrix}$$